bgno1/sds_rebalance/README.md

 After downloading the MMDetection framework from the official MMDetection GitHub repository, the following directory structure will be available:

-/mmdetection
+\- mmdetection

-    /tools
+        \- \tools

-    /configs
+        \- \configs

         ...

         frx.py

         frx_bl.py

         cas.py

         cas_bl.py

 Among these files, `frx.py`, `frx_bl.py`, `cas.py`, and `cas_bl.py` are the custom model training scripts provided to support the experiments in the paper.
 Specifically:

-- `frx.py` and `frx_bl.py` are used to train the Faster R-CNN model with an FPN backbone of ResNeXt-101 on the original and rebalanced datasets, respectively.
+- `frx.py` and `frx_bl.py` are used to train the Faster R-CNN models on the original and rebalanced datasets, respectively.
-- `cas.py` and `cas_bl.py` are used to train the Cascade R-CNN model with an FPN backbone of ResNeXt-101 on the original and rebalanced datasets, respectively.
+- `cas.py` and `cas_bl.py` are used to train the Cascade R-CNN models  on the original and rebalanced datasets, respectively.

 **Example usage:**